laberning/openrowingmonitor/docs/rower_settings.md

 There are some parameters you must change to get Open Rowing Monitor to calculate the real physics with a rower.
 These are:

-* **numOfImpulsesPerRevolution**: this tells Open Rowing Monitor how many impulses per rotation of the flywheel to expect.
-An inspection of the flywheel could reveal how many magnets it uses (typically a rower has 2 to 4 magnets).
-Although sometimes it is well-hidden, you can sometimes find it in the manual under the parts-list of your rower.
 * **dragFactor**: tells Open Rowing Monitor how much damping and thus resistance your flywheel is offering.
 This is typically also dependent on your damper-setting (if present).
 Regardless if you use a static or dynamically calculated drag factor, this setting is needed as the first stroke also needs it to calculate distance, speed and power.
 Just as a frame of reference: the Concept2 can display this factor from the menu.
 Please note that the drag factor is much dependent on the physical construction of the flywheel and mechanical properties of the transmission of power to the flywheel.
 For a new Concept2, the Drag Factor ranges between 80 (Damper setting 1) and 220 (Damper setting 10).
 The NordicTrack RX-800 ranges from 150 to 450, where the 150 feels much lighter than a 150 on the Concept2.

 Here, some rowing and some knowledge about your rowing gets involved.
 Setting your damping factor is done by rowing a certain number of strokes and then seeing how much you have rowed and at what pace.
 If you know these metrics by hart, it just requires some rowing and adjusting to get them right.
 If you aren't that familiar with rowing, a good starting point is that a typical distance covered by a single stroke at 20 strokes per minute (SPM) is around 10 meters.
 So when you row a minute, you will have 20 strokes recorded and around 200 meters rowed.
 When possible, we use the [Concept Model D (or RowerErg)](https://www.concept2.com/indoor-rowers/concept2-rowerg) as a "Golden standard": when you know your pace on that machine, you can try to mimic that pace on your machine.
 Most gym's have one, so trying one can help you a lot in finding the right settings for your machine.